pconley/HeroApiServer/README.md

 rails server
 ```

-Now you can test access the API (via a browser)... http://localhost:3000/heros/6
+Now you can test the API (via a browser)... http://localhost:3000/heros/6

 And, it should be available to your angular client when you set the base url.
-Note the spelling of "heros" in the url... there is no e (that was from a rails-ism).
+Note the spelling of "heros" in the url... there is no "e" (that was from a rails pluralisation when using its generator).

 Ctrl-c to kill the rails server and 'exit' to leave the container.